 At ForrestBrown our team includes not just chartered tax advisers, sector specialists, chartered accountants and lawyers, but also former HMRC inspectors.
 We will work with you to ensure the right information is included in your claim and that it properly describes your R&D.

-With an active seat on HMRC’s R&D consultative committee, we benefit from policy level insight into what HMRC expects in support of R&D tax credit claims.
-In 2018, our enquiry rate was just 0.8%.
+With an active seat on HMRC’s Research & Development Communication Forum, we benefit from policy level insight into what HMRC expects in support of R&D tax credit claims.

 If you’re facing an HMRC enquiry, ForrestBrown can help.
-Our enquiry support service saves you time, and protects your relationship with HMRC.
+Our R&D tax enquiry support service saves you time, and protects your relationship with HMRC.
+Not facing an enquiry but want to find out more about R&D tax credit enquiries and the reasons behind them – follow the link.

 Have a question for our team?